Bomberman1359/Words-flash/README.md

 # Words-flash
-A website that flashes one word at a time, making it easier to read texts and helping it stay in your head longer.
+Description: A website that flashes one word at a time, making it easier to read texts and helping it stay in your head longer.
+Video Demo: